Documentation

 This page lists some of the scientific publications developed by our research group about SAFE and Global Sensitivity Analysis in general.
-These are useful readings to learn about the rationale of the SAFE toolbox, how to use it, what kind of questions GSA can address and the key steps in setting up GSA.
+These are useful readings to learn about the rationale of the SAFE toolbox and how to use it, as well as learning more broadly about GSA: what kind of questions GSA can address, how to choose the most appropriate GSA method for the problem at hand and how to make key set-up choices.
+This page also includes links to a set of interactive Jupyter Notebooks, which can be run locally (in Python) or directly from the browser, and that provide a hands-on introduction to SAFE/GSA.

 A general introduction to the rationale and architecture of SAFE is given in: